datenbank/codechallenge/README.md

     "TrustScore": 3.8
     }

-But if an error accour the following is returned with a HTTP Response code 500
+But if an error accour a HTTP Response code 500 is returned.
+Here is example output

     {"errorMessage":"Domain parameter not set!","errorType":"java.lang.Exception",
     "stackTrace":["sun.reflect.NativeConstructorAccessorImpl.newInstance0(Native Method)"